mrkheirkhah/angular-shop/README.md

 # TestApp

+This Project was initiated for getting comfortable with angular syntax and learning purposes mr.kheirkhah

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.0.

 ## Development server

+Run `npm install` in order to install all dependencies

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.